 Degenerative Disc Disease: What Is It?

-Not technically a disease, degenerative disc disease is a normal condition that occurs when your spinal disks wear down from aging.
-As a person gets older, their spinal disks—the rubbery cushions between their vertebrae (the bones in their spinal column) begin to break down and degenerate.
-Since spinal disks normally act as shock absorbers that help people bend, move, and twist comfortably, ‘degenerative disc disease’ refers to the condition whereby your bones begin to start to rub together—causing discomfort—as these cushions begin to wear away.
+Not technically a disease, degenerative disc disease is a normal condition that occurs when your spinal discs wear down from aging.
+As a person gets older, their spinal discs—the rubbery cushions between their vertebrae (the bones in their spinal column) begin to break down and degenerate.
+Since spinal discs normally act as shock absorbers that help people bend, move, and twist comfortably, ‘degenerative disc disease’ refers to the condition whereby your bones begin to start to rub together—causing discomfort—as these cushions begin to wear away.

 Who Can Get Degenerative Disc Disease?